-Table 1: Average Responses (n=229) from the Survey Stage.
-"Personal Experience" indicates the fraction of people who stated that their household purchased something from the business in the last five years.
-"Self Rating" was reported on a four-point increasing scale.
+Table 1: Mean Responses (n = 229) from the Survey Stage.
+"Personal Experience" corresponds to indicating that that their household purchased something from the business in the last five years.
+"Rating" was reported on a four-point increasing scale.
 Willingness to Accept ("WTA") was reported using a slider from \$0 to \$100.
 Standard deviations are in parentheses.

 We also collected participants' guesses about how others would rate the shops.
 Panel (b) of Figure 2 highlights that people's perceptions of others' ratings were biased towards their own.
 For example, while "negative" ratings represented only 9% of the overall data, participants who themselves rated a shop negatively believed that approximately 30% of others would agree with them.
-These strong distortions in perceptions of ratings are observed across the spectrum of ratings.
+These strong distortions in perceptions of population ratings are observed across the spectrum of ratings.
 This is consistent with prior studies on the false-consensus effect noted in the introduction.

-&lt;sup>16Figure A1 in Appendix A shows these ratings distributions broken down for each business.
+18Figure A1 in Appendix A shows these ratings distributions for each individual business.